-This Decision Document (DD) is being presented by the United States Army Corps of Engineers (USACE) to describe the Department of the Army's (Army) selected remedy for the 2.36-Inch Rocket Area Munitions Response Site (MRS) at the Former Camp Fannin Formerly Used Defense Site (FUDS) in Smith County, Texas.
-The remedies described in this Decision Document were selected in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), 42 U.S. Code § 9601, et seq., as amended by the Superfund Amendments and Reauthorization Act of 1986 (SARA), and, to the extent practicable, the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), 40 Code of Federal Regulations, Part 300, as amended.
+This Decision Document (DD) is being presented by the United States Army Corps of Engineers (USACE) to describe the Department of Army (Army) selected remedy for the 60 mm Mortar Area Munitions Response Site (MRS) at the Former Camp Fannin Formerly Used Defense Site (FUDS) in Smith County, Texas.
+The remedies described in this DD were selected in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), 42 U.S. Code § 9601, et seq., as amended by the Superfund Amendments and Reauthorization Act of 1986, and, to the extent practicable, the National Oil and Hazardous Substances Pollution Contingency Plan, 40 Code of Federal Regulations, Part 300 as amended.

-The Defense Environmental Restoration Program (DERP) was established by Congress in 1986 and directed the Secretary of Defense to "...carry out a program of environmental restoration at facilities under the jurisdiction of the Secretary."
-DERP provides for the cleanup of Department of Defense (DoD) sites and a Military Munitions Response Program (MMRP) element was established under DERP in 2001 to address non-operational range lands known or suspected to contain munitions and explosives of concern (MEC) or munitions constituents (MC) contamination.
+The Defense Environmental Restoration Program (DERP) was established by Congress in 1986, and directed the Secretary of Defense to "...carry out a program of environmental restoration at facilities under the jurisdiction of the Secretary."
+DERP provides for the cleanup of Department of Defense (DoD) sites.
+DoD established a Military Munitions Response Program (MMRP) element was established under DERP in 2001 to address certain locations known or suspected to contain unexploded ordnance (UXO), discarded military munitions (DMM) or munitions constituents (MC)..
 USACE is the program manager for DERP FUDS.
 USACE is the lead agency for investigating, reporting, making remedial decisions, and taking remedial actions at the MRSs identified at the Former Camp Fannin, while the Texas Commission on Environmental Quality (TCEQ) is the lead regulatory agency.

-Based on the results of the Remedial Investigation (RI), the Former Camp Fannin was delineated into 6 MRSs.
+Based on the results of the Remedial Investigation (RI), the Former Camp Fannin was delineated into six MRSs.
 The delineation was based on the potential presence of MEC, differences in land ownership, and current and reasonably anticipated future land use.
-The 6 MRSs at the Former Camp Fannin are listed below in Table ES-1 and identified in Figure 2.
-With the exception of the Non-ROE MRS, each MRS listed in the table below is addressed by a site specific DD.
+The six MRSs at the Former Camp Fannin are listed in Table ES-1 (below) and identified in Figure 2.

-Table ES-1
+Table ES- 1